tangway/flag-guessing-game-frontend/README.md

 This is my first MERN stack application.

-This is also where I first try out Issue Driven Development as suggested here: https://simonwillison.net/2022/Nov/26/productivity/
+This is also where I first try out Issue Driven Development as suggested here: https://simonwillison.net/2022/Nov/26/productivity/ where he figured that the processes used in a large async team are also helpful in a personal capacity.
+Documenting in Github Issues can help someone to just read through to gain context on the problem quickly and be able to work on it from there.
+This someone can be a team member but it can also be your future self when you come back to the code after a few weeks.